1. Stompin’ at the Savoy – Jimmy Dorsey.

 12. Seule ce soir – Léo Marjane

-This song makes me think about how music might have served an additional purpose in Occupied Europe, when singers could perhaps describe feelings that were otherwise inexpressible.
+This French song from 1941 makes me think about how music might have served an additional purpose in Occupied Europe, when singers could perhaps describe feelings that were otherwise inexpressible.

 13. Leclair Violin Concerto Op.7 No.1 – Menuhin

-This track and the next are ones I imagine being played during the musical evenings described in the chapter Let’s Face the Music and Dance.
+This track and the next are ones I imagine being played during the musical evenings that take place in the novel during the war.
 This one chosen by Flossie for its French composer and its uplifting qualities.

 14. Elgar Enigma Variations: Nimrod – London Philharmonic

 The musical evenings at Chilcombe are, in part, inspired by the writer Lucy M Boston, who writes in her memoirs about inviting RAF personnel to her home to listen to music during the war.
 She became so tired of their frequent requests for this Elgar piece that she pretended the record was broken.

 15. Bach Cello Suite No.1 in G Major – Pablo Casals